 - monitoring development

 - entering legal agreements, serving notices and promoting the best use of land

 How we get information

-We get applicant information in two ways – it is supplied to us directly (or via a planning agent on their behalf) or we receive it from a third party website that provides a transaction service.
-These include:
+We get applicant information in two ways – it is supplied to us directly (or via an applicant's planning agent) or we receive it from a third party website that provides a transaction service including: